v3rtigo-iot/blog/content/posts/emux-ludus/index.md

 Excellent, now we have the role added.
 Once again, assuming we've built our templates, it's now time to create our config.
 We'll discuss two was to deploy this range.
 The first, deploying a single machine to emulate a single device.
 The second, deploy nine (9) machines that will each emulate a single device.
 Technically it will be two (2) or ten (10) machines respectively as one machine will act as the router.
 We're going to make a pretty straight forward config file and then set it to be used when the machines are deployed.

 The following will be our single device configuration file.
-It's important to refer to the Ludus EMUX git page or the table above to choose the number that coorasponds with the device you are trying to emulate.
+It's important to refer to the Ludus EMUX git page or the table above to choose the number that corresponds with the device you are trying to emulate.
 This number will need to be entered under **role_vars -> ludus_emux_device:** *number*.
 These numbers will currently range from zero-eight (0-8).
 In this example we'll use four (4).

 ```bash
 ludus: